Tory MP faces Commons suspension over ‘insincere’ apology for bullying

 However, the same day he told an interviewer from BBC Radio Shropshire: “I have no alternative but to apologise because if I don’t apologise then I risk the option of being sanctioned further.”

-An investigation by the parliamentary commissioner for standards Kathryn Stone found he also breached confidentiality rules by identifying the complainants through their job titles.
+An investigation by Parliamentary Commissioner for Standards Kathryn Stone found he also breached confidentiality rules by identifying the complainants through their job titles.

 In its report, the committee said Mr Kawczynski’s conduct was particularly serious as it risked undermining the credibility of the independent complaints and grievances scheme for Commons staff which has only recently been established.